antonislilis/roadcubeApi/README.md

 Create a database in the postgreSQL named "roadcube" or a name of your choice ( You can define this later in the .env file)

 ## Environment File

+### !!!
+This step can be avoided if you got the project from the zip file.
 Inside the roadCubeApi.zip file there is a file named .env

 Copy this file directly to the project root folder.